Creating A Safe and Productive Workplace with NZ Post

 What kind of work does Citycare Water Construction do?

-What kind of techniques were you using before for covering trenches, and what issues did you have with them?
+What techniques were you using previously to cover trenches, and what issues did you encounter with them?

 Before we got composite plates, timber and steel were our only options for covering up excavations.
 Steel is tough enough to use on sidewalks, driveways, and roads, but it’s so heavy that you need a digger or other lifting equipment just to move it around.
 There was also always the risk that a steel plate might not be thick enough, and you could end up with an uneven surface that posed a tripping hazard if hot mix wasn’t applied to the edges.
 So setting them in place, or even shifting them a bit, was always a challenge.